santansarah/compose-modules-bdd-junit5/README.md

 <table>
 <tr><td>Kotlin</td><td>RxJava</td></tr>
 <tr><td><b>Flow:</b> Emits asynchronous data stream, automatically uses coroutine scopes in the
-background to flow or cancel with lifecycle: activity, view model, etc. or we can explicitly define the lifecycle scope, automatic backpressure support w/suspending coroutines, or we can add our own strategies with buffers, conflate, and collecting latest values, starts separately for each collector, converts to hot flow w/statein + sharein</td>
+background to flow or cancel with lifecycle: activity, view model, etc. or we can explicitly define the lifecycle scope, producer/consumer = sequential by default, so backpressure isn't an issue, but we can add our own strategies and launch separate coroutines with buffers, conflate, and collecting latest values, flow starts separately for each collector, converts to hot flow w/statein + sharein</td>
 <td><b>Observable:</b> Emits asynchronous data stream, to handle backpressure use Flowable,
 must control lifecycle w/Disposable, starts separately for